Ambalappara

 Ambalapara is a gram panchayat in the Palakkad district, state of Kerala, India.
 It is the local government organisation that serves the villages of Ambalapara-I and Ambalapara-II and forms a part of the Ottapalam taluk.

 Demographics

-Ambalappara has a population of 34, 969 people.
-According to bureaucratic niceties, Ambalapara-I has 12,418 people and Ambalapara-II has 22,551 people.
+As of 2011 Indian census, Ambalappara has a population of 38,276 people.
+According to bureaucratic niceties, Ambalapara-I has 13,387 people and Ambalapara-II has 24,889 people.

 Post office

 Ambalappara has a post office, and the pin-code is 679512.